 - Graduate Record Examination General Test for those with undergraduate degrees from non-ABET accredited programs.

 - Satisfy the Graduate School’s English Language Proficiency requirements as published in the Graduate Catalog.

-It will cover four general areas of their selected engineering track.
-Selection of the four general areas for this examination shall require the approval of the candidate’s faculty adviser and the track-specific Ph.D.
+For candidacy, four general areas of their selected engineering track will be covered.
+Selection of the four general areas for this examination shall require the approval of the candidate’s faculty adviser and the track-specific PhD.
 Graduate Director.
 Three results for each of the four sections of the examination can be obtained: 1) pass; 2) provisional pass; and 3) fail.
-Candidates obtaining a result of “provisional pass” for any section of the exam will be required to remediate the topical area in which the provisional pass was received in accordance to stipulations specified by the examiner, with approval of the track-specific Graduate Director.
+Candidates obtaining a result of “provisional pass” for any section of the exam will be required to remediation of the topical area in which the provisional pass was received in accordance to stipulations specified by the examiner, with approval of the track-specific Graduate Director.
 Candidates who fail one or more sections of the exam will be allowed one opportunity to repeat that section of the exam.
-The reexamination must take place no later than 13 months after the initial examination attempt.
+The reexamination must take place no later than one full semester after the initial examination attempt.
 A direct admit student who fails an exam a second time may request to be reclassified as a master’s student and complete a track-appropriate Master of Science degree and then reapply to the Doctoral program.